 The format of resits will be determined by the Board of Examiners

-|Written Examination||90||1||A||75||The exam consists of 2 gobbets and one essay question.|
+|Written Examination||90||2||A||75||The exam consists of 2 gobbets and one essay question.|

 to compare and contrast related source texts on a common subject, and the ability to expound and

-ERASMUS students at Newcastle have the option of writing one 3,000 word essay to be handed in by 12.00 p.m. of the Friday of the first week of the assessment period.
+All exchange students at Newcastle University including Erasmus, study-abroad, exchange proper and Loyola are warmly encouraged to do the same assessment as the domestic students unless they have compelling reasons not to do so.
+If this is the case, they are offered the option of writing one 3,000 word essay to be handed in by 12.00 p.m. of the Friday of the first week of the assessment period.
 This will replace all assessment work required of domestic students.
-If they wish to take up this option, they need to discuss it with the module leader.
-It remains the case that, if an ERASMUS student wishes to do the same assessment as the domestic students, that option remains open to them.
-No variation of the deadlines will be allowed except on production of medical or equivalent evidence.
+If they wish to take up this option, students need to discuss it with their module leader, having checked with their home university that the new assessment will be accepted by them.